rustyrussell/lightning/doc/lightning-fundpsbt.7.md

 On success, returns the *psbt* containing the inputs, and *excess_msat* containing the amount above *satoshi* which is available.
 This could be zero, or dust.
+If *satoshi* was "all", then *excess_msat* is the entire amount once fees are subtracted for the weights of the inputs.

 If *reserve* was true, then a *reservations* array is returned, exactly like *reserveinputs*.